FabricMC/fabric-docs/develop/data-generation/features.md

 ### Ores {#ores}

-Next, we'll make a `RuleTest` that controls which blocks your feature can replace.
+Next, we'll make a `RuleTest` inside the `configure` method that controls which blocks your feature can replace.
 For example, this `RuleTest` allows the replacement of every block with the tag `DEEPSLATE_ORE_REPLACEABLES`:

 @[code lang=java transcludeWith=:::datagen-world:ruletest](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldConfiguredFeatures.java)

-Next, we need to create the `OreConfiguration`, which tells the game what to replace blocks with.
+Next, also inside the `configure` method, we need to create the `OreConfiguration`, which tells the game what to replace blocks with.

 @[code lang=java transcludeWith=:::datagen-world:ore-feature-config](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldConfiguredFeatures.java)